 I do recommend dedicating a minimum of 4 to 6 weeks of weekly therapy to see how you're applying the changes outside of therapy meetings.

 All the work that I do is online (I don't even have an office we could meet at).
-This means you can live anywhere in Idaho or Iowa, and we can work together.
+This means you can live anywhere in Idaho, Iowa, or South Carolina, and we can work together for therapy.

-I work on Fridays and Saturdays.
+I work on Thursdays, Fridays, and Saturdays.
 Because of the high demand for services, we would touch bases on my current availability and if that works for your schedule during our first meeting.

 I do what I can to respond to emails within 72 hours.